grelleum/SteelConnection/README.md

 except RuntimeError as e:
     handle_exception(e)
 ```
+More specific exceptions that might be generated (all inherit from `RuntimeError`):
+* `steelconnection.exceptions.AuthenticationError`:  401 - Check your username and password.
+* `steelconnection.exceptions.APINotEnabled`: 502 - Check if REST API is enabled on Realm settings.
+* `steelconnection.exceptions.BadRequest`: 400 - Possibly tried creating a resource that already exists.
+* `steelconnection.exceptions.InvalidResource`: 404 - Path or resource not found.

 If you prefer to handle errors manually and do not want steelconnection to generate exceptions based on HTTP response code, you can instead use the child class `SConAPIwithoutExceptions` to create your object.
 The `SConAPIwithoutExceptions` class replaces the exception handling method with a method that does nothing.
 ```python
 sconnect = SConAPIwithoutExceptions('REALM.riverbed.cc')